ethanplazz/startup/notes.md

 Ok i'm writing this before I actually start any HTML.
 We went over it a little in class but I have never touched it before.
 I am kind of confused at how CSS works within HTML as a seperate language or something?
 I guess I'll figure it out.
 I will mess around with the simon html files and I will watch some tutorials and practice it so I can get a sound understanding of it.

+Ok I just learned about kind of the structure of html.
+I learned about several elements within html for example body, header, footer, main, section, aside, p, table, ol/ul, div, and span.
+It all starts with a body that has 3 parts: header, main, and footer.
+All the other elements work within those elements.
+I was able to edit some things such as text and added an a tag which is an anchor element to add links.
+I also added an image element using an img tag which i guess is self closing so you don't have to add a closing tag like most others i've seen.
+You can navigate to image with filepath if you have it or a website url with it and it will work.
+I added a width attribute on the image tag to correctly size the image, it will automatically adjust height so you only have to do width.
+I added an h1 element using that same tag it goes in the header it basically makes a big header.
+I am kind of understanding the structure now but I'm sure I will get better with more practice.
+Hello.

 ## CSS

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.